kokyih/fyp-IoT---Development-of-Home-Automation-System/ReadMe.txt

 The api is completely free unless you exceed the free 1000 shots/month threshold More info on the pricing: https://cloud.google.com/vision/pricing

-ID: fypkokyih@gmail.com
-PW: fypsmakokyih
+A google account
-(this account has been deactivated, need to create your own google account to get a new set of api key)
+(My account has been deactivated, need to create your own google account to get a new set of api key)

 P.S.
 This object detection is really reliable and fast compared to other models I have worked with before, I highly recommend it!